Bloom Hamner

 He has previously worked with students in Art, Business, English, Math, Music, Physical Education, Science, and Social Studies.
 Mr. Dansdill's last teaching job before Christ School was at Hall Fletcher Elementary School in Asheville.

-Assistant Head for External Affairs Betsy Ellis P'24 has shown a penchant for taking fundraising at Christ School to unprecedented levels since her hiring in 2018.
+Christ School's prosperity now and moving forward can be largely attributed to the work of Assistant Head for External Affairs Betsy Ellis P'24, who has taken fundraising to unprecedented levels since her hiring in 2018.

 Mrs. Ellis was ready for a new challenge and the opportunity to return to Christ School came at the right time.